Working with Pages¶

 This section describes how content authors can create and use pages to manage content.
 Templates are used for page layouts in Crafter CMS.
 A developer usually creates the templates that authors can then use to manage content.

 Adding a Page¶

-To add a page, in the Site Content panel, click on the Pages folder.
+To add a page, in the Sidebar panel, click on the Pages folder.
 Navigate to the level and location within the site navigation tree where you want to create the content, then right click on the parent page and select New Content

 You will then be prompted to choose a content type.
 Select a starter page template from the list shown, then click Ok to open the form.
 If you need a template that’s not available or want to modify the template, ask a developer to add/modify the template that you want.